Disclosure policy

 • Immediate disclosure would be likely to jeopardise the legitimate interests of the company.

-• Postponing disclosure would be unlikely to mislead the public.
+• Deferment of disclosure would be unlikely to mislead the public.

-• The company can guarantee that the information remains confidential.
+• The company can guarantee the confidentiality of information.

-In addition to insider information, the information that Netum discloses in company bulletins includes the following:
+In addition to insider information, the information that Netum discloses in a company announcement includes the following:

 • Changes in the composition of the Board of Directors, company management, certified advisor and auditors